peebles/kafka-queue/README.md

 ### Setting up Kafka for this example

 Create a docker machine to host zookeeper and kafka.
-Note the IP address for this docker machine (DOCKER_HOST).
-Edit "RUN.sh" and replace 192.168.99.103 with the IP address of your docker machine.
-Then execute "sh RUN.sh".
+Execute `eval $(docker-machine env MACHINE)`, then execute "sh RUN.sh".

 ## Reference Documentation